They make CircleCI France (ex Ponicode): Baptiste Bouffaut, CTO

 We continue our series with one of the early members of the team: Baptiste Bouffaut.
-We sat with him to talk about his experience of Ponicode, his view on the tech team and Ponicode’s hiring policy.
+We sat with him to talk about his experience of CircleCI France (ex Ponicode), his view on the tech team and CircleCI France’s hiring policy.
 As you will see he infused his vision and his personality into our company culture.
-We believe our out-of-the-box company deserved an out-of-the-box CTO and Baptiste was the perfect fit for Ponicode.
-He has a unique approach to tech management and human resources that defines who Ponicode is and how we do things.
+We believe our out-of-the-box company deserved an out-of-the-box CTO and Baptiste was the perfect fit for CircleCI France.
+He has a unique approach to tech management and human resources that defines who we areand how we do things.
 But we will let you hear it for yourself.

 Can you tell us how you envision your role as a CTO?

 Baptise: To put it simply, my role is about building the best team to reach CircleCI’s strong ambition.
 This answer might strike you as quite atypical.
 It is far from the standard idea of what a CTO does.
 The acronym does not sound like a very people focused position and people usually expect a technical expert who is focused on the how rather than on the who.
 I take a different approach.
 In my opinion the CTO is dedicated to building a technical team, to find the right combination of skilled and experienced people and get this team to focus on the why of the project and turn the vision of the startup into reality.